DocCom Helps Remediate Learners' Communication Skills (May 2017)

 Two DocCom Institutional Subscribers in the Top 10 Patients’ Ranking (Feb 2016)

 Vitals Patients’ Choice award named top physicians in the nation and recognized the top medical schools, which the winners attended.
-Two DocCom institutional subscribers are in the top seven including Ohio State University, which has been a DocCom subscriber since 2008, and Drexel University College of Medicine, which launched DocCom in 2005, along with the American Academy on Communication in Healthcare.
+Two DocCom institutional subscribers are in the top seven including Ohio State University, which has been a DocCom subscriber since 2008, and Drexel University College of Medicine, which launched DocCom in 2005, along with the Academy of Communication in Healthcare.
 Congratulations to our two subscribers for this important award from patients!

 Value of Communication (Oct 2015)